AndrewPaglusch/Plex-Duplicate-Stream-Killer/README.md

-# Plex Duplicate Streamn Killer
+# Plex Duplicate Stream Killer
 Automatically ban users who share their Plex account with others.

 # What It Does